SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

         is implicitly applied to that protocol; there's no need to mark the protocol with the ``class_protocol`` attribute explicitly.

+``discardableResult``
+   Apply this attribute to a function or method declaration to suppress the compiler warning when the function or method that returns a value is called without using its result.

 ``objc``
     Apply this attribute to any declaration that can be represented in Objective-C--- for example, non-nested classes, protocols,